NUBIC/schema_qualified_tables/README.markdown

 SchemaQualifiedTables
 =====================

-`Bcdatabase::ActiveRecord::SchemaQualifiedTables` is a mix-in for [ActiveRecord][].
+`Bcdatabase::ActiveRecord::SchemaQualifiedTables` is a mix-in for [ActiveRecord][] 2.3.x and 3.0+.
 It makes it easier to use AR in an application which contains models which map to tables in different schemas.

 [ActiveRecord]: http://api.rubyonrails.org/files/vendor/rails/activerecord/README.html